 Perhaps best known for his Number 1 Single, 'New York is Closed Tonight' (which went on to be the most-played song on Canadian radio in 1972), Barry Greenfield's talents span from singer/songwriter to financial planner to father.
 Throughout his 45 year musical career, he has never stopped writing or performing, and continues to partner with some of the industry's best musical talents to this day.

-Back in Manchester in early 1970, 19-year-old, Barry, met Harvey Lisberg, the Manager of 10cc, Herman’s Hermits, and Andrew Lloyd Weber among others.
-Barry's first single was produced by Graham Gouldman (the composer of 'Bus Stop', 'Heart Full of Soul' and 'I'm Not In Love'), and recorded with 10cc.
-It became Tony Blackburn's BBC Record of the Week.
+Back in Manchester in early 1970, 19-year-old, Barry, met the Manager of 10cc, Herman’s Hermits, and Andrew Lloyd Weber, among others.
+Barry's first single was produced by Graham Gouldman and recorded with 10cc.
+‘Sweet America’ became Tony Blackburn's BBC Record of the Week.
 Each morning at 8am, that week in October, the BBC trumpets would play to introduce Barry to the British audience.
 Quite an honour for the young Canadian songwriter.

 In 1972 Barry wrote and recorded 'New York is Closed Tonight'.
 This recording proved to be the first of three # 1 singles for Barry in a brief 18-month period.
 'New York is Closed Tonight' won 1972 Certificate of Honour for Canadian Music and was the most played song on Canadian radio in 1972.

 In 1973, the US Music Machine called, and Barry flew to Hollywood to record his first LP, 'Blue Sky'.
-It was recorded in Los Angeles at RCA's legendary Studio B - known as the west coast recording home of Elvis Presley.
-Produced by the legendary David M. Kershenbaum, Barry worked with the A–list players: Jim Gordon and Russ Kunkel on drums, Larry Carlton and Dean Parks on guitars, Joe Osborne on bass, Keys Larry Knechtel, and Larry Mohoberac.
-It was arranged and conducted by the famous and wonderful, Jimmie Haskell.
+Produced by David M. Kershenbaum and arranged and conducted by Jimmie Haskell.
 'Blue Sky' was a masterpiece of mood and stories from Barry’s heart and soul.

-Over 120 concerts since 1999, in places as diverse as Duncan BC, Halifax, Toronto, and London, England.
+Over 200 concerts since 1999, in places as diverse as Duncan BC, Halifax, Toronto, and London, England.
+The story continues.